ondairos/vue_data_assignment/Docs.md

   - Represents each country's prices over time as separate lines on the chart.
 - **Configuration**:

-  - Data is being received as: 2024-02-01T00:00:00 by formatting the data to: 2024-02-01 00:00:00
   - We are passing two props that configure the chart: data and options.
   - data: Is a computed property named chartData that returns a labels and datasets array for the chart.
 With the use of conditionals to display the correct data for each country based on the toggling state and date range from the NavBar component.
+  - options:
-  - options: Configuration object needed by the Chart.js library to generate the chart.
-Here we are using the responsive option to make the chart responsive to the window size and the maintainAspectRatio option to maintain the aspect ratio of the chart.
+    Configuration object needed by the Chart.js library to generate the chart.
+    - Here we are using the responsive option to make the chart responsive to the window size.
+    - maintainAspectRatio option to maintain the aspect ratio of the chart.
+    - scales option to set the y-axis scale to format the prices with the euro currency.
+    - plugins option to customize our tooltips of the chart by adding a label to every dot on the chart that will display the current price in euros.

-- **Components**: MainPage.vue (utilizes Vue Chart.js)
+- **Components**: MainPage.vue

 ### NavBar.vue